What is a software-defined WAN?

 Ultimately, SD-WAN technology addresses these network challenges by giving businesses more flexibility, agility, and control over their wide area network.

-What Are the Benefits of SD-WAN?
+What are the benefits of SD-WAN?

 SD-WAN solutions simplify network management while offering businesses a wide range of benefits.
 Some of the biggest SD-WAN benefits include: